top of page

 The benefits of running strides are endless.
 By running strides you teach your body to maintain a longer stride length whilst running with the same cadence, and by getting comfy running at faster paces, all your other slower race paces will feel far more comfortable.
 Strides increase your running economy meaning that you will get better at using less energy to run the same paces, leaving faster paces available to you, you will also become less susceptible to injury.
 Strides can also improve your recovery as they loosen up your legs well when they are stiff or less recovered.

-Other benefits of running strides include increase the speed of your finishing kick as you will learn to sprint faster, increasing the power in your stride and also if you are building your aerobic base then when it comes to adding in some speed training you will not be so far off as you will maintain your speed through your base training.
+Other benefits of running strides include increasing the speed of your finishing kick as you will learn to sprint faster, increasing the power in your stride also if you are building your aerobic base then when it comes to adding in some speed training you will not be so far off as you will maintain your speed through your base training.

 Overview of the benefits of strides